zf-ran/zf-ran/README.md

-- 👋 Hi, I’m @zf-ran
+- 👋 Hi, I’m @zf-ran.
-- 👀 I’m interested in making websites
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Discord.js

 <!---
 zf-ran/zf-ran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.